Manchester derby: UEFA Men's Player of the Year Award

+League performances awards

 Non-competitive derbies

 A large number of non-competitive Manchester derbies have taken place, including the first match between the two sides' precursors, Newton Heath and St Mark's, in November 1881.
 The majority of these occurred during the Second World War, when a total of 44 matches were played between the teams.
 In recent years, non-competitive matches between the teams have generally been testimonials, such as those for Paul Lake and Denis Irwin.
 In 1978, for Colin Bell's testimonial, players from City and United lined up side by side against a combined Liverpool and Everton team in a Manchester v Merseyside fixture.

 Matches between non-first-team sides representing the Manchester clubs also have an element of rivalry, with occasions when the reserve teams meet sometimes referred to as "mini-derbies".
 This term is also used in reference to when supporters' offshoot clubs (Maine Road F.C. and F.C.
 United of Manchester) meet.
 The two clubs have met twice, in the 2006–07 season, with FC United winning the inaugural match 2–1 away at Bower Fold, Stalybridge, in front of 3,181 spectators.
 United also won the second game 3–0 at Gigg Lane, Bury in a game watched by 3,605.
 A friendly in 2009 saw Maine Road win 2–1.
 F.C.
 United's games against Salford City have also been referred to as a "mini Manchester derby", especially since Salford's takeover by the Class of '92.

 A friendly match played on 20 July 2017 in Houston, Texas, United States marked the first Manchester derby to be contested outside the United Kingdom.
 The match, part of the 2017 International Champions Cup, ended with United winning 2–0 in front of 67,401 spectators.
 A Manchester derby had been scheduled to take place in Beijing, China a year earlier as part of the 2016 International Champions Cup, but was cancelled due to extreme weather conditions.